Optimality of testing procedures for survival data: Application: trials with delayed treatment effects

 \subsection{Robustness analysis}

-We consider three additional simulation scenarios in which the outcome distributions in phase II and III are not identical.
-In all scenarios, the distribution of the phase II data $x_e$ is the same as in Section \ref{sec:sims}, while the distribution of the phase III data $x$ is different.
-In Scenario 1, the dataset $x$ is generated from the predictive distribution $q(x)$ (see Equation \ref{eqn:preddist}): a value $\theta'$ is first sampled from $p(\theta|x_e)$, then $x$ is generated from the distribution $p_{\theta'}(x)$.
+We consider four additional simulation scenarios in which the outcome distributions in phase II and III are not identical.
+In all scenarios, the distribution of the phase II data $x_e$ are the same as in Section \ref{sec:sims}, while the distribution of the phase III data $x$ are different.
+In Scenario 1, the data $x$ are generated from the predictive distribution $q(x)$ (see Equation \ref{eqn:preddist}): a value $\theta'$ is first sampled from $p(\theta|x_e)$, then $x$ is generated from the distribution $p_{\theta'}(x)$.
 Here we assume $r=2/3$ as in CheckMate 141 and that censoring can only occur after 15 months of follow-up.
-Proposition \ref{lem:lemma2} indicates that, in this scenario, our permutation test has the highest expected power.
-Scenarios 2 and 3 instead represents two settings in which our test may suffer from a loss of power.
+Proposition \ref{thm:thm1} indicates that, in this scenario, our permutation test has the highest expected power.
+Scenarios 2-4 instead represent two settings in which our test may suffer from a loss of power.
 In Scenario 2, $x$ is generated by a different piecewise exponential model than the one used to construct the benchmark test.
-The phase III delay in treatment effects is shorter than expected from phase II data.
-Specifically, $x$ is generated by a model with only one cut-point, fixed at $\tau_1=2$ months, whose parameters are set equal to the maximum likelihood estimates obtain from CheckMate 141 data.
-Scenario 3 is similar, but the cut-point is fixed at $\tau_1=8$ months to represent longer phase III delays than those expected from phase II data.
+The phase III delay in treatment effects is shorter than in phase II data.
+Specifically, $x$ is generated by a model with only one cut-point, fixed at $\tau_1=2$ months, and whose parameters are set equal to the maximum likelihood estimates obtained from CheckMate 141 data.
+Scenario 3 is similar, but the cut-point is fixed at $\tau_1=8$ months to represent longer phase III delays than in phase II. \R{R1.2.b.1}Finally, in Scenario 4 there are no delays in treatment effects (i.e. no cut-points) in phase III and the standard proportional hazards assumption holds.
+Supplementary Figure \ref{R2:KM_for_sims} shows the phase III survival curves used in each scenario.